lsantanen/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   All of the work done today is saved in the `DESeq2toWGCA.rmd` file which is saved in `mydocs` with the other markdown files from transcriptomics

 -   All the code is provided on the Tutorial 6 page in github

+### 11/01/2025: Homework 2

+-   What are the functional differences among genes differentially expressed at G1 vs. G2 vs. G3 vs. G4?
+To address this question, you would use DESeq2 to set up your contrasts of interest, export your results to use as input for TopGO, compare GO enrichment results using REViGO or another platform.

+-   Chose the question above

+-   Started by creating a copy of `DESeq2toTopGO.rmd` and naming it `Homework 2.Rmd` which is also saved under `mydocs`

+    -   Figured out the issue with loading files from class the first code chunk did not have `{r setup, include=FALSE}` at the top it only had `{r}`, so that has been fixed in this file

+-   In class, only ran TopGO for G2, so create graphs for all gens with the biological function vs -log10-classicFisher

+-   Use same code chunk from class just change to G1, G2, G3, or G4 as needed

+-   Do same process with code to make txt file with info to put into REVIGO

+-   Each of the generations in the code has a line of \#### betweeen them to make it clear where each generation starts and ends

+-   Accidentally saved output files into `mydata`, moved them into `mydocs` to stay consistent with where the other files relevant to these analyses are stored

+-   Each gen has a different amount of genes printed into the txt file

+    -   Gen1: 32

+    -   Gen2: 201

+    -   Gen3: 83

+    -   Gen4: 71

+    -   Each GO Enrichment plot only had 30 genes on it

+    -   Maybe just take top 30 from each txt file?

+-   For final comparison use the main categories shown in the tree map from each Gen to discuss differences between generations

+-   Colors on tree map represent superclusters that group terms that are similar - comparison could be what superclusters are in each generation?
+And how many superclusters each generation has?

+-   Need to go to office hours to check

+-   Edited code chunk that creates `topGOsig_for_REVIGO.txt` files so if the code needs to be run again the output will print into `mydocs`